This afternoon I went with Claire to Wallgreens in

 (scissors, more masks, probiotics, nail clippers, and tweezers).

-I kept wondering how I could make these moments last longer.
+How could I make these moments last longer?

 She resumed packing upstairs while I prepared her farewell feast downstairs at home.

 I decorated the dining room with flags from Brazil and New Hampshire.

 I made burrito bowls for dinner- one of Claire's favorite things I make.

 (a Nielson favorite), and we served the popular Brazilian drink, Guaraná.

 We also made chocolate moose with fresh whipped cream.